pviotti/sayit/README.md

 You can download SayIt in the [release section][release].
-SayIt is currently distributed both as self-contained .NET Core executable (which means you won't need to install the .NET Core runtime to use it) and as CLR binary artifact.
+SayIt is currently distributed both as self-contained .NET Core executable (which means you won't need to install the .NET Core runtime to use it) and as framework-dependent .NET executable.

 ## Usage

 ```
 $ ./sayit --help
 USAGE: sayit [--help] [--version] [--setup] [--list-voices] [--list-formats]
-             [--voice <voice>] [--format <format>] [--output <output>] <input>
+             [--voice <voice>] [--format <format>] [--output <output>] [<input>]

 INPUT:

     <input>               the text to be pronounced
+                          (if missing, sayit will try to read it from stdin)

 OPTIONS:

     --version             print sayit version
     --setup               setup the configuration file
-    --list-voices, -lv    list available voice shorthands, with their
+    --list-voices, -lv    list the available voice shorthands
-                          corresponding voice ids
+                          with their corresponding voice ids
-    --list-formats, -lf   list available output format shorthands, with their
+    --list-formats, -lf   list the available output format shorthands
-                          corresponding output format ids
+                          with their corresponding output format ids
-    --voice, -v <voice>   the voice shorthand, which maps to one of the
+    --voice, -v <voice>   the voice shorthand
-                          available voice ids (see `sayit -lv` for details)
-    --format, -f <format> the format shorthand of the audio output, which maps
+    --format, -f <format> the audio output format shorthand
-                          to one fo the available format ids (see `sayit -lf`
-                          for details)
     --output, -o <output> the path of the output file
     --help                display this list of options.
 ```